osudrl/cassie-trajectory-editor/README.md

 Error | Solution
 --- | ---
-MuJoCo will need a product key to run the tool.
-Please provide a product key for MuJoCo and name it mjkey.txt.
-Stop. | The makefile will terminate compilation if mjkey.txt is not in the root repository directory.
+"MuJoCo will need a product key to run the tool.
+Please provide a product key for MuJoCo and name it mjkey.txt." | The makefile will terminate compilation if mjkey.txt is not in the root repository directory.
 Please provide this file.